BINF-3101/Lab1_computational_skills/README.md

 geecee -sequence candida_auris.fas -outfile candida_auris.geecee.out
 ```

+Look at the output file to find the GC content of the genome.

 # LQ 3
 What is the maximum GC content observed in our yeast genome sequences?